Aestrus/Aestrus/README.md

 </a>

 ## &#128214; About Me
-I am a 22-year-old programmer from Florida attending the University of Central Florida to acquire my undergraduate degree in computer science.
-My current favorite language to code in is Java, but I always try to be actively learning new tools and languages.
+I am a 22-year-old programmer currently studying to acquire my undergraduate degree in Computer Science.
+My most used programming language is Java, but I am always looking to expand my skillsets.

 ## &#9881; Skills
 ### Languages